SealmDegefu/Lyft-project/README.md

 # Bridezilla, every bride's dream app
-This app was built using context API, React hooks, React, RailsAPI
+This app was built using context API, React hooks, React, Ruby on RailsAPI

 The front-end will be found inside client